 With these convictions I returned to Gulyai-Pole three weeks after my release from prison.
 Gulyai-Pole was my home town where there were many people and things close to my mind and heart.
 There I could do something useful among the peasants.
 Our group was founded there among the peasants and there it still survived despite losing two-thirds of its members.
 Some were killed in shoot-outs, others on the scaffold.
 Some disappeared into far-off, icy Siberia while others were forced into exile abroad.
-The entire central core of the group had almost entirely so far taken shape only in a political sense.
-With each passing month the actions of the labouring classes were changing the character of the Revolution, liberating it from its initial political framework.
+The entire central core of the group had almost entirely been wiped out.
+But the ideas of the group had struck deep roots in Gulyai-Pole and even beyond.